vihara-ambegoda/Office-Bell-Interval-Notifier/README.md

 ## 🕒 Features

-- Set the bell ringing times via the C code
+- Set the bell ringing times via the code
 - Real-time synchronization using DS1307 RTC Module
 - Simple digital output to trigger the buzzer
 - OLED display showing the time and status